zuozhenggh/learning-library/developer-library/converged-db-on-premises/json/json.md

 - Lab: Generate SSH Key
 - Lab: Setup Compute Instance
 - Lab: Start Database and Application
-*Note:  All scripts for this lab are stored in the /u01/workshop/json folder and are run as the oracle user.*
+- Note :  All scripts for this lab are stored in the /u01/workshop/xml folder and are run as the oracle user.

 ### About Oracle JSON